All Episodes

 We did.

-It's not true.
+Oh, and it's not true.

-Basically nothing he said was true.
+Basically, nothing he said was true.

 dan friesen

-So it might be illegal to publicize the details about a private person without their consent, but in this case, the person that Tim Walz was talking about is a well-known reproductive rights activist named Hadley Duvall.
+But in this case, the person that Tim Walz was talking about is a well-known reproductive rights activist named Hadley Duvall.

 She's not 12 years old now, and she spoke at the DNC and has appeared in a Harris ad.

-This is definitely who Alex and this caller are talking about, and Alex has just committed possible defamation against her by claiming that he and Owen looked into her story and found that it was not true.
+And Alex has just committed possible defamation against her by claiming that he and Owen looked into her story and found that it was not true.

 I'm not going to get into the specifics here, but what Alex is doing is fucking disgusting.

-There's another woman that Walls used the name of during this part of the debate, which was Amanda Zyrowski, who's a woman from Texas who was denied an abortion after her water broke at 18 weeks.
+There's another woman that Walls used the name of during this part of the debate, which was Amanda Zorowski, who's a woman from Texas who was denied an abortion after her water broke at 18 weeks.

 She ended up having a bunch of life-threatening complications and ended up with damage to her fallopian tubes.

-She's also a public figure and the name plaintiff in a lawsuit against the state of Texas, so it's not criminal to reference her name.
+She's also a public figure and the name plaintiff in a lawsuit against the state of Texas.

 These people are fucking assholes.